dansmyers/AI/4-Minimax/Notes/1-Adversarial_Search.md

 <img src="./Images/tictactoe_game_tree.png" width="600px" />

-Observe that the best outcome X can obtain through this choice is a *tie*.
-There is no path in the game tree that leads to a win if X takes the top-middle square.
+*Image by Claude Opus 4.6.
+Good bot.*

+Observe that O has four possible response moves at the first level of the tree.
+Three of those give X the option to win immediately by completing the top row, so O will rationally take the upper-left square and block X. This corresponds to the left branch of the game tree, where X will likewise choose the move that blocks O from winning.
+So, under rational play, the best outcome for X from this move is a *tie*.

 ### Practice

 Repeat the previous example, but choose the top-right for X's move.
-Build out the game tree and show that X now has a guaranteed win through this move.
+Show that every one of O's potential countermoves leads to an immediate X win.

 ## Intuition